commitmas/30-days-of-commitmas-2015/README.md

 * Open a new Pull Request on open source repositories you use **every single day** for the 12 days of Commitmas!

 **Helpful hints**:
-* You really don't need any, but if you complete this challenge, please tell me ([@mjbrender](http://twitter.com/mjbrender)) and I'll definitely buy you a beer
+* You really don't need any, but if you complete this challenge, please tell me ([@mjbrender](http://twitter.com/mjbrender)) and I'll definitely buy you a beer.

 # Resources

 TO ADD (If needed)

+# A Gift for Participation